 - Semester continuation may also require you to complete a course and have a grade submitted earlier.

-- If you do not meet semester continuation and receive an Incomplete/reversion grade of F in a fall course, a grade must be turned in by 4 p.m. of the day before spring classes begin.
+- If you do not meet semester continuation and receive an Incomplete in a fall course, a grade must be turned in by 4 p.m. of the day before spring classes begin.

-- If you do not meet semester continuation and receive an Incomplete/reversion grade of F in a spring course, a grade must be turned in by 4 p.m. on the day one week prior to the first day of summer term II classes.
+- If you do not meet semester continuation and receive an Incomplete in a spring course, a grade must be turned in by 4 p.m. on the day one week prior to the first day of summer term II classes.
 These deadlines are strictly enforced.

 If you are having problems completing a course, discuss your situation with your instructor and academic dean to find out if an Incomplete might be appropriate and if there are alternatives.
 If your instructor agrees to an Incomplete, you and your instructor should fill out the form below.
 Identify specifically what work must be done.
 Set an appropriate date by which you can submit your work and the instructor will be available to receive it and submit a final grade.
-Your instructor should indicate the reversion grade that you will receive if you do not submit the outstanding work.
+You are also encouraged to meet with a learning consultant in the Academic Resource Center for support with planning how to finish incomplete course work.

 You and your instructor should sign the form and then you give the signed form to your academic dean.
 Your dean will confirm the appropriate deadline and give final approval, and provide you and your instructor with copies.
-Your instructor will then issue an Incomplete and a reversion grade at the time grades are turned in.
+Your instructor will then issue an Incomplete at the time grades are turned in.

-Instructors: To submit a final grade after an incomplete has been issued, you will need to send a grade change letter to the Office of the University Registrar: http://registrar.duke.edu/faculty-staff/grading
+Instructors: To submit a final grade after an incomplete has been issued, you will need to send a grade change letter to the Office of the University Registrar: https://registrar.duke.edu/faculty-staff-resources/grading (click the option for grade changes)